 - structural weakness within the infant’s stomach/diaphragm area,

-- nerve dysfunction – with many midwives, nurses and obstetricians and paediatricians referring parents to take their newborns to chiropractors/osteopaths/osteomyologists.
+- nerve dysfunction – with many midwives, nurses and obstetricians and paediatricians referring parents to take their newborns to chiropractors/osteopaths/osteomyologists who have trained in this area.

 While addressing each of the above potential causes to your baby’s discomfort, a simple piece of advice for parents is to increase the amount of time the baby spends OUT of the pram/carseat/carrier.
 It is important to allow your baby freedom to move and use their arms and legs.